C-Chafik/rainfall/level4/walkthrough.md

 So we must edit m again, but the address if kind big this time, we will need a big script for that.

-We guess that we have to use the p function to make the attack.

-So we are basically going to use the same script as before, but way more heavy.
+So we are basically going to use the same script as before, but using a more longer buffer.

-the 'm' adresses is the following : 0x8049810 lets push it to the stack and point to it using %x.
+The 'm' adress is the following : 0x8049810 lets push it to the stack and point to it using %x.

 ```sh
 level4@RainFall:~$ python -c "print '\x10\x98\x04\x08' + '%x %x %x %x %x %x %x'" | ./level4